2017 Tamil Nadu farmers' protest: Timeline of protests

-July 7: Approximately 70 farmers were arrested when they tried to perform a demonstration near the Prime Minister's house in Lok Kalyan Marg.
+July 7: Approximately 70 farmers were arrested when they tried to perform a demonstration near the Prime Minister's house in Race Course Road.
 Later they were taken to the Parliament Street Police Station.

 August 29: The farmers ate raw meat to show their protest.

 September 11: The farmers ate human excreta and also threatened to march naked to Prime Minister Narendra Modi's office and also eat human flesh.

 September 12: The farmers completed their 100 days of protest and said they would continue until their demands were met.

 September 18: After 107 days of protests, Ayyakannu the President of South Indian Rivers Inter-Linking Farmers Association who led the protests stated that more than 141 farmers were hospitalized during the protests.

 October 26: The farmers returned after completing their protests as the rainy season and beginning of winter left most of its members sick.
 Ayyakannu spoke to the media that more than 5 lakh farmers from all across the country will march to Delhi on November 20, 2017 to corner the Bhartiya Janata Party-led NDA Government.
 He also claimed that the Chief Minister Eddapadi Palaniswami betrayed them by not keeping his words.

 The food for the farmers were prepared by volunteers belonging to the Delhi Sikh Gurdwara Management Committee (DSGMC).
 The committee claimed that the food was delivered two times to the farmers by the committee.